Ptujec/LaunchBar/Text-Actions/README.md

 - Get URLs from text
 - Lorem Ipsum (Generate placeholder text)
 - Lorem Slovensko (Slovene version)
-- Markdown to Rich Text Format (Convert text with Markdown links into proper Rich Text.
+- Markdown Links to Rich Text Format (Convert text with Markdown links into proper Rich Text.
 If no argument is entered, it will convert the clipboard content.)
 - Replace Commas with Linebreaks
 - Remove Duplicate Email Addresses